JoshAaronLevy/Electric-Slideshow/architecture-prompt.md

   * Slideshows view: show all saved slideshows (ideally grid); hover to reveal play button; clicking play starts a full-screen slideshow with music.
   * Navigation: a top `AppNavigationBar` with sections for Slideshows, Music, Settings, and User.

+### Problem

+We are experiencing a cycle of build errors.
+For instance, when I have either Roo Code or Copilot Chat attempt to fix the build errors, it fixes the existing ones, but then new ones appear, often in different files.
+This is leading to a frustrating "whack-a-mole" situation where fixing one error creates another.
+And then when we fix that one, we get the original errors back.
+We need to get this under control.
+We need to get the build stable so we can continue development.

 ### Your task

 1. **Do NOT modify any existing source files or fix build errors in this step.**